Vintage Postcards

 811 North Alvarado Street, Los Angeles CA 90026

 By 1965, two high-rise buildings would occupy the background; one would be the 16-story Empire West by Daniel L. Dworsky & Associates.
-The $8 million building was put together by developer Sheldon Appel.
+Developer Sheldon Appel put together the $8 million building.

 In recent years, the Holloway Motel was one of six properties recognized for historic designation by the WHPA (West Hollywood Preservation Alliance).